Move Up Guidelines

 ACKNOWLEDGMENTS, RELEASES, WAIVERS

-As a participant in events sanctioned by the Archery Shooters Association (ASA) at the state or national level, all competitors and spectators (hereinafter referred to as Releasor) acknowledge they are VOLUNTARILY participating or attending.
+As a participant in events sanctioned by the Archery Shooters Association (ASA) at the state or national level, all competitors, and spectators (hereinafter referred to as Releasor) acknowledge they are VOLUNTARILY participating or attending.
 Releasor should be aware that an archery tournament creates the risk of serious personal injury or death.
 By participating, they realize they may experience loss or damage to personal property.
 Releasors assume all risk of injury, death, and loss of personal property that may result from their participation in these archery tournaments.
-By registering to participate and thereby agreeing to abide by the rules herein, Releasor releases and discharges the ASA, ASA Archery, LLC, tournament sponsors, host organizations, property owners, and the tournament staff and volunteers (herein collectively referred to as “Releasees”) from liabilities or injuries, damages, or other loss sustained by the Releasor as a result of negligence or strict liability of the released parties.
+By registering to participate and thereby agreeing to abide by the rules herein, Releasor releases and discharges the ASA, ASA Archery, LLC, tournament sponsors, host organizations, property owners, and the tournament staff and volunteers (herein collectively referred to as “Releasees”) from liabilities or injuries, damages, or other loss sustained by the Releasor because of negligence or strict liability of the released parties.

 1. Liability Release: Releasor, being of lawful age, (or, in the case of a minor, through his/her parent or guardian) in consideration of being permitted to participate in various shooting disciplines and activities, either as a member or guest, do for themselves, their spouse, legal representatives, heirs, assigns and subrogors, hereby release, waive and forever discharge Releasees from any and all liability for any and all losses and damages of any type or kind, and from any and all claims, suits, demands, actions or rights of actions, of whatever kind, either in law or equity, arising from or by reason of death, personal injury known or unknown, or property damage resulting from any incident which may occur during Releasor’s presence at the Facility, and/or participation in any activity, whether caused in whole or in part by the Releasees or any other person or thing at the host site while Releasor is present.
-Releasor, and his/her parent or guardian in the event Releasor is a minor, agree to fully indemnify, defend and hold Releasees harmless for all Releasor’s actions or omissions while at the host site.
+Releasor, and his/her parent or guardian in the event Releasor is a minor, agree to fully indemnify, defend, and hold Releasees harmless for all Releasor’s actions or omissions while at the host site.
 There is no limit to this indemnity.
-Releasor assumes full responsibility for the risk of bodily injury, death or property damage due to the negligence of the Releasees or any other third party or thing while at the Releasees Facility, and while competing, officiating, working, spectating, or for any purpose at the Releasees Facility.
+Releasor assumes full responsibility for the risk of bodily injury, death, or property damage due to the negligence of the Releasees or any other third party or thing while at the Releasees Facility, and while competing, officiating, working, spectating, or for any purpose at the Releasees Facility.
 Releasor fully and completely releases the Releasees and any of its related parties or and from all liability to Releasor and to anyone or any entity claiming by, through or under Releasor, by subrogation or otherwise, it being Releasor’s intent to fully waive and release all subrogation rights.
 Releasor agrees that this Release Agreement is intended to be as broad and inclusive as permitted by law and that if any portion hereof is held invalid, the balance hereof will continue in full force and effect.
-Releasor agrees that this release constitutes the entire agreement between Releasor and Releasees and the terms of this release are contractual and not a mere recital, and the same shall continue in full force and be applicable to any and all activities Releasor attends while at the Releasees facility.
-Releasor has carefully read this release and understands all of its terms.
+Releasor agrees that this release constitutes the entire agreement between Releasor and Releasees and the terms of this release are contractual and not a mere recital, and the same shall continue in full force and be applicable to all activities Releasor attends while at the Releasees facility.
+Releasor has carefully read this release and understands all its terms.
 Releasor accepts the same voluntarily and with full knowledge of its content and significance as a condition of competing.

 2. Participant Agreement: ASA Pro/Am events are sanctioned sporting events governed by rules.
 The ASA Tournament Director and Competition Committee shall settle all disputes, and all decisions will be final and without legal appeal.
 ASA reserves the right to restrict or deny entry into any event by any individual, and / or to designate their competitive class.